Sooryamol-S/Sooryamol-S/README.md

--  Hi, I’m @Sooryamol-S
+### Hi, I’m @Sooryamol-S 👋
--  I’m interested in coding
+- 🎓 I’ve graduated with a B.Tech in Computer Science and Engineering
--  I’m currently learning btech computer science
+- 🌱 I’m currently expanding my knowledge in coding, data structures, and algorithms
+- 💻 Interested in software development and DevOps
+- 🚀 Passionate about continuous learning and improving my programming skills

 <!---
 Sooryamol-S/Sooryamol-S is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.